TheMaor2804/CardsServer/ReadMe.md

 This is a Node.js server using Express to manage a database of users and business cards.
 It includes features like user registration, business card management, and user roles with different permissions.

 ## Features
+- All users can view all cards
 - User registration and login
-- Business user role with enhanced permissions
-- Create, read, update, and delete (CRUD) operations for business cards
 - Users can view and like cards
-- Business users can delete and update their own cards
-- Admins can delete and update all cards
 - Users can update their own information
-- Admins can update all user information
 - Users can toggle their own business status
-- Admins can toggle business status for all users
 - Users can delete their own account
-- Admins can delete all accounts
 - Users can retrieve their created cards
+- Business user role with enhanced permissions
-- All users can view all cards
+- Business users can delete and update their own cards
-- Retrieve card by ID
-- Retrieve user details by ID
+- Admins can toggle business status for all users
 - Admins can view all users
+- Admins can delete all accounts
+- Admins can delete and update all cards
+- Admins can update all user information

 ## Technologies Used
 - Express